-Yup, it's true — stretch marks are genetic.
+Yup, it’s true. stretch marks are genetic.
 So if your mama or sister has them, you're more likely to get them, too.
-But don't worry; there are many things you can do to reduce the appearance of these marks.
+That doesn’t mean all hope is lost and you’re destined for big, angry, red scarring, though.
+There are many things you can do to reduce the appearance of these marks.

 It can be especially frustrating that your bestie is seemingly immune to stretch marks while you tend to get them as if they're going out of style.
 Your mom and dad are likely to blame for this.Â